gshivani2201/ReactTodoApp/README.md

+# To-do App

 This is a to-do app.
 Through this app, you can add your to-dos and delete them as well.
 If you have previously saved todos here, it will keep it them there till you delete it.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).